- Upcoming Events - public lectures, plays, concerts and more.

 “Marlboro College embodies the best of Vermont,” said Ellen McCulloch-Lovell, college president, in her announcement of the new guarantees.
 “Our educational programs uphold Vermont’s unique character in multiple dimensions—from a commitment to environmental stewardship and sustainability to a deep-seated respect for the individual and human rights.
 This new program expresses our confidence in and commitment to graduates of Marlboro College.”
 The announcement is just the latest move to foster a sense of connection between the two campuses.
 Other recent programs include offering dual-degree programs that link the undergraduate and graduate trajectories and facilitating joint seminars that draw on the expertise of both faculties and student bodies.

 One of the fundamental tenets of liberal arts education is to spur students on to deeper exploration and greater achievement.
-As members of the Center for Graduate and Professional Studies, students will gain the relevant knowledge and practical skills they need to focus their scholarship further in a particular career path, lead thoughtfully, and meet the opportunities of an ever-changing and interconnected world.
+As members of the Marlboro College Graduate and Professional Studies programs, students will gain the relevant knowledge and practical skills they need to focus their scholarship further in a particular career path, lead thoughtfully, and meet the opportunities of an ever-changing and interconnected world.